ZabbehUllah/ECHO-SOFT/README.md

 # ECHO-SOFT
-front_end of echo soft and complete code from abdul bari
+front_end of echo soft and complete code
+<br> from abdul bari